 - Easy to Recycle:

 The biodegradation of plastics improves their recyclability.
-They not only decompose quickly but can also be discarded using an organic process.
+They decompose quickly and can also be discarded using an organic process.

 Having no chemicals and toxins within the composition makes them non-toxic.
 Recycling can reduce the landfill problem, and apart from that, the recycled bio-waste can also be utilized as compost.